garylirocks/quickrefs/azure-networking.markdown

 - *`100.64.0.0/10` is shared address space for communications between a service provider and its subscribers when using a carrier-grade NAT (see https://en.wikipedia.org/wiki/Carrier-grade_NAT)*
 - The `0.0.0.0/0` route is used if no other routes match, Azure routes traffic to the Internet, the exception is that traffic to the public IP addresses of Azure services remains on the Azure backbone network, not routed to the Internet.

 Additional system routes will be created when you enable:

-- vNet peering
+- vNet peering (a route for each address range in the peered-to vnet's address space)
 - Service chaining (lets you override default peering routes with UDRs)
 - vNet gateway
-- vNet Service endpoint
+- vNet Service endpoint (a route to the service's public IPs)

 ### User-defined routes